telatin/microbiome-bioinformatics/_posts/2022-02-12-virome-phanta.md

 ## Setup

+:warning: See Ebame specific notes and skip this section

 Phanta's installation is not automated, but all its dependencies can be installed using an environment file for Miniconda.